wangkaiwd/cli-start/docs/index.md

 handle path: can employ environment variables file ?

 * file path change after build (configuration file ?)
+  * first compile ts to `JavaScript`, then test with `npm link`.
+So code always work under dist directory
 * how to get app root path accurately
 * `pnpm` arguments for script and for itself